-PwC Finland audits PIE entities, and therefore PRH Auditor Oversight carries out a quality assurance review on PwC Finland at least every three years.
-The scope of the quality assurance review covers assessment and testing of our internal quality control system as well as assessment of the contents of the transparency report based on EU Regulation (537/2014).
+PwC Finland audits, inter alia, public interest entities (PIE), and therefore PRH Auditor Oversight carries out a quality assurance review on PwC Finland at least every three years.
+The scope of the quality assurance review covers assessment and testing of our System of Quality Management as well as assessment of the contents of the transparency report based on the EU Audit Regulation No 537/2014.